jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

   - The goal of a vulnerability assessment is to identify elements in an environment that are not adequately protected -- and not necessarily from a technical perspective; you can also assess the vulnerability of physical security or the external reliance on power, for instance
     - can include personnel testing, physical testing, system and network testing, and other facilities tests
   - Vulnerability assessments are some of the most important testing tools in the information security professional’s toolkit
-  - **Security Content Automation Protocol (SCAP)**: provides a common framework for discussion and facilitation of automation of interactions between different security systems (sponsored by NIST)
+  - **Security Content Automation Protocol (SCAP)**: provides a common framework and suite of specifications that standardize how software flaws and security configuration is communicated both to machines and humans; provides discussion and facilitation of automation of interactions between different security systems (see [NIST 800-126](https://csrc.nist.gov/pubs/sp/800/126/r3/final))
     - SCAP components related to vulnerability assessments:
       - **Common Vulnerabilities and Exposures (CVE)**: provides a naming system for describing security vulnerabilities
       - **Common Vulnerability Scoring Systems (CVSS)**: provides a standardized scoring system for describing the severity of security vulnerabilities; it includes metrics and calc tools for exploitability, impact, how mature exploit code is, and how vulnerabilities can be remediated, and a means to score vulns against users' unique requirements